kidsneuro-lab/SpliceVault_figures/Readme.md

 # SpliceVault Figures

-Code used to create figures in Dawes et al. 2022(?).
-Developed in R version 3.6
+Code used to create figures in Dawes et al. 2022.
+Developed in R version 4.2.1

 # Source files

-`src/` contains 300K-RNA as well as information on variants analysed (`fg_vars_events.tsv`).
+`src/` contains 300K-RNA as well as information on variants analysed (`vars_events.tsv`).

 `src/300KRNA_filt.tsv.gz` is a filtered version of 300K-RNA for variants analysed in the paper.
 To gain access to the full version use [SpliceVault](https://kidsneuro.shinyapps.io/splicevault/) or see data availability statement in the paper for full details.